DecodedCo/brand.decoded.com/pages/typography.md

 4. Quisque velit nisi, pretium ut lacinia in, elementum id enim.
 5. Praesent sapien massa, convallis a pellentesque nec, egestas non nisi.
 Nulla porttitor accumsan tincidunt.
 Curabitur arcu erat, accumsan id imperdiet et, porttitor at sem.
 6. Donec rutrum congue leo eget malesuada.

+## Use It

+### GDocs

+Our basic templates have paragraph styles set up.

+### Adobe

+Use our [Decoded Library](http://adobe.ly/1Lst3EU) to get all the paragraph styles for InDesign.

+### On Your Mac

+To install the fonts on your mac, download the files from [Google Drive](https://drive.google.com/a/decoded.co/folderview?id=0B7zlrpAcS_XNQlA1bV91cHNudWM&usp=sharing) or grab the latest version on Github: [Source Sans](https://github.com/adobe-fonts/source-sans-pro), [Source Serif](https://github.com/adobe-fonts/source-sans-pro), [Source Code](https://github.com/adobe-fonts/source-code-pro).

+To install the fonts, just double click the files once you unzipped the archive, or [follow these instructions](https://support.apple.com/en-gb/HT201749).

+### Code

+For basic apps and web sites, link to the [decoded.css](/pages/how-to/basic-css), then use helper classes as described in the documentation.

+For more complex apps, include the [Decoded Style Framework](/pages/how-to/style-framework) in your app and use the variable names listed above.